topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 2.
 Example Circuit
 - Dot Matrix
-    - VCC pin of the Dot Matrix is connected to the 5V on the D3-G board.
+    - VCC pin of the Dot Matrix is connected to the 5V pin on the D3-G board.
-    - GND pin of the Dot Matrix is connected to the GND on the D3-G board.
+    - GND pin of the Dot Matrix is connected to the GND pin on the D3-G board.
-    - DIN pin of the Dot Matrix is connected to the 120 pin on the D3-G board.
+    - DIN pin of the Dot Matrix is connected to the pin 120 on the D3-G board.
-    - CS pin of the Dot Matrix is connected to the 119 pin on the D3-G board.
+    - CS pin of the Dot Matrix is connected to the pin 119 on the D3-G board.
-    - CLK pin of the Dot Matrix is connected to the 118 pin on the D3-G board.
+    - CLK pin of the Dot Matrix is connected to the pin 118 on the D3-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/dot%20circuit.png"></p>
 <p align="center"><strong>Figure 7.11 D3-G Dot Matrix Module Circuit Schematic  </strong></p>